pergus/netbox-zabbix/README.md

 [DONE] There might a logical error in how Device/VM mapping design.

-* The interface hostid shoud be set to the Zabbix Hostid.
+[DONE] The interface hostid shoud be set to the Zabbix Hostid.

 * Rename 'host' in Interfaces to zconf?

-* Add delete button to Agent Interfaces and SNMP Interfaces under the Device Components.
+[DONE] Add delete button to Agent Interfaces and SNMP Interfaces.
+This took longer than expected beacuse I couldn't get it to work.
+The solution was to implement bulk delete.

 * Update/Delete interfaces should record the changes in the ZC change log